-(g)(f) Exemptions
+- (g)(f) Exemptions - (1) The provisions of the Table of Standards and paragraph (c)(1) of this rule shall not apply to: (A) Aany architectural coatings in containers having

-- (1) The provisions of subdivision (c) of this rule shall not apply to: - (A) Architectural coatings, other than clear wood finishes, including varnishes, pigmented varnishes and sanding sealers; and lacquers, including pigmented lacquers, in containers having capacities of one quart_liter_or less, provided that: - Executive Officer within three months of the end of each calendar yearreports the sales in the Rule 314 Annual Quantity and Emissions Report.
+- (A) tThe manufacturer submits an annual report to the Executive Officer within three months of the end of each calendar yearreports the sales in the Rule 314 Annual Quantity and Emissions Report.
 The report shall contain information as required by the Executive Officer to monitor the use of the small container exemption.
-The loss of this exemption due to the failure of the manufacturer to submit an annual the Rule 314 Annual Quantity and Emissions report shall apply only to the manufacturer.
-Effective July 1, 2006 clear wood finishes, including varnishes and sanding sealers; and lacquers, including pigmented lacquers, in containers having capacities of one quart or less shall no longer be exempt from the requirements of this rule. - (ii) The coatings do not exceed the ceiling limit listed in the Table of Standards or the annual sales volume does not exceed XXX gallons, effective January 1, 2012.
+The loss of this exemption due to the failure of the manufacturer to submit an annual the Rule 314 Annual Quantity and Emissions rReport shall apply only to the manufacturer.
+Effective July 1, 2006 clear wood finishes, including varnishes and sanding sealers; and lacquers, including pigmented lacquers, in containers having capacities of one quart or less shall no longer be exempt from the requirements of this rule. - (B) The coating containers are not bundled or sold together as a unit or a recommendation to combine multiple containers is not listed on the label or any other product literature.
+For the purpose of this subparagraph, any products that are sold in kits, including multicomponent coatings, where one part is not functional as a coating without the addition of other part(s), is not considered bundling.
+This provision is effective July 1, 2011 with sell-through for products manufactured prior to the effective date until January 1, 2012. - (2) The provisions of this rule shall not apply to: - (B)(A)-Architectural coatings sold in this District for shipment outside of this District or for shipment to other manufacturers for repackaging.; or - (C)(B) Emulsion type bituminous pavement sealers; or